 Here in Tucson AZ, costs average about $7 for a roll of 120 film, and about $7 to develop print film, that’s almost $2 a shot.
 Getting basic scans (around 3000 pixels wide) burned to a CD from you local camera shop will probably cost approximately $10 extra.
 It does get even more expensive if you have high resolution scans made for each shot, so save that for only your best shots!
 Better yet, get a high quality film scanner and do it yourself.

 The Fuji GSW690 and 6×9 area of film are capable of producing very sharp digital scans (using a high quality film scanner) of around 7000, to 7500 pixels long for traditional films, which equates to over 30 super sharp megapixels.
 Specialty films like Adox CMS 20 II will most likely exceed your scanners ability to pick out the finest details, but the Nikon 9000 will produce 10,000 pixel wide images that are tack sharp, which would be about 67 megapixels. (note; Adox CMS 20 II is a high contrast copy film, and needs a special developer for pictorial use.)

-Check out the test shots.
-They are good enough to show you that the lens is sharp across the frame from F/5.6-22; there is a minor softening at F/32 so stay away from that aperture unless you need the depth of field.
+Aperture test scene.
+Click for larger images.
+Check out the test shots, they are good enough to show you that the lens is sharp across the frame from F/5.6-22; there is a minor softening at F/32 so stay away from that aperture unless you need the depth of field.
 All are 7000×4667 wide.
+Tripod used, no filters.
 Kodak Ektar 100 film.

 F/5.6.
 The centers are very sharp, and about maxed out.
 The sides are slightly soft at the edges.